mmbman/Katagiri/1979-06-14-Fukanzazengi-Talk-6.md

 And then when we see just the [zazen](glossary#zazen), it is zazen.
 It is *just* zazen.
 When in your body, body is hidden behind zazen.
 But that body doesn’t bother zazen.
 Just zazen.
 Just like a doll, and also a dish.

-But on the other hand, if you see that zazen from the back, which is called ‘clay’, or your body, breath and mind: at that time, body appears.
+But on the other hand, if you see that zazen from the back, which is called “clay”, or your body, breath and mind: at that time, body appears.
 Zazen is completely hidden behind it.
 It doesn’t bother you.
 Then at that time, mind and all [delusions](glossary#delusion) completely drop off.
 This is zazen; [shikantaza](glossary#shikantaza).

 [Shikantaza](glossary#shikantaza), based on dropping off body and mind, is not a new idea mentioned by [Dogen](glossary#dogen).
 It’s really [Buddhism](glossary#buddhism).
 Well you can explain it according to Buddhist psychology, but we don’t understand the real meaning of [samskara](glossary#samskara), and also about the elements which are not associated with mind.
 That’s why we understand it just as a concept, apart from human life.
 That’s why we don’t understand.

 ##### 39:44

-And also, one of the elements which are not associated with mind is ‘obtaining’ or ‘getting’.
+And also, one of the elements which are not associated with mind is *obtaining* or *getting*.
 Between the two [objects] there is a conditioned element which is called obtaining, getting.
-In [Sanskrit](glossary#sanskrit) we say ‘[prāpti](glossary#prāpti)’ *[he spells it]*: meaning to get, to obtain.
+In [Sanskrit](glossary#sanskrit) we say [*prāpti*](glossary#prāpti): meaning to get, to obtain.

 There are sort of three kinds of obtaining and getting.
 Obtaining is to obtain and complete something.
 That is a characteristic of conditioned element: to get and complete.
 There are three kinds of getting and completing.